robin-jiangdh/robin-jiangdh.github.io/Writerside/topics/Clickhouse/kb-setup-and-maintenance/useful-setting-to-turn-on.md

----
-title: "Useful settings to turn on/Defaults that should be reconsidered"
+#Useful settings to turn on/Defaults that should be reconsidered
 linkTitle: "Useful settings to turn on"
 weight: 100
 description: >-